 Scaling ourselves down and up to think landscape anew.

 'The state of research on insects as food: a systematic review of the literature’ .
 2016 International Congress of Entomology

 'Bee bread' .
 Books, health and history (New York Academy of Medicine)

-‘Frontiers of Fermentation: Three proposals for multispecies ethics’ .
+‘Frontiers of Fermentation: Three proposals for a multispecies ethics’ .
 Hypercomf’s Biosentinel online exhibition.

 Thinking with the space miso.

 A primer on culturally appropriate, socially significant, carefully controlled rot.